content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetManifestSigningService
+### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`
+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.
+GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetManifestSigningServiceOk
+### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManifestSigningService
+### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`
+`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetManifestSigningService sets ManifestSigningService field to given value.
+SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasManifestSigningService
+### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasManifestSigningService returns a boolean if a field has been set.
+HasLatestVersionHref returns a boolean if a field has been set.

+### GetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

+GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

-### SetManifestSigningServiceNil
+### GetVersionsHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

- SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil
+GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

+SetVersionsHref sets VersionsHref field to given value.

-### UnsetManifestSigningService
+### HasVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`
+`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

-UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
+HasVersionsHref returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)